ssveitch/draft-kemeleon/draft-kemeleon.md

 --- abstract

-This document specifies algorithms for encoding ML-KEM public keys and ciphertexts as random bytestrings.
+This document specifies Kemeleon encoding, algorithms for encoding ML-KEM public keys and ciphertexts as random bytestrings.
 Kemeleon encodings provide obfuscation of public keys and ciphertexts, relying on module LWE assumptions.
-This document specifies a number of variants of these encodings, with differing rejection rates and output sizes.
+This document specifies a number of variants of these encodings, with differing rejection rates, output sizes, and performance profiles.

 --- middle